-20 Latest version (as of 9 December 2014): Consolidated Act No. 1308/2014 (continuously updated) on Administration of Justice.
+23 Consolidated Act No. 1101/2017 on Administration of Justice.

-is to be found in the country where the party who is to effect the performance that is 'characteristic of the agreement' has his or her habitual residence or, in the case of a company, its central administration.
+with which it is 'most closely connected'.
+According to the basic presumption, the closest connection is to be found in the country where the party who is to effect the performance that is 'characteristic of the agreement' has his or her habitual residence or, in the case of a company, its central administration.

 It is generally considered in relation to franchise agreements that the franchisor is to effect the performance that is characteristic of the agreement, consisting of the franchise concept, the right to use the franchisor's business names, trademarks and know-how and in some cases also patent rights, which shall be provided to the franchisee against payment of remuneration.
 Nevertheless, there are many indications that the franchise agreement shall be considered to have its closest connection to the country in which the franchisee is to make use of these rights.
-There is no relevant Danish case law dealing with these issues.
+There is, however, no relevant Danish case law dealing with these issues.

-It is possible to obtain a court injunction, including a preliminary injunction, ordering a former franchisee to refrain from trading in breach of a non-compete provision, or from using the franchisor's trademarks or other intellectual property rights (see also Section III.iii, supra).
+It is possible to obtain a court injunction, including a preliminary injunction, ordering a former franchisee to refrain from trading in breach of a non-compete provision, or from using the franchisor's trademarks or other intellectual property rights (see also Section III.iii).